-You may have heard the phrase “addiction is a family disease,” and it is likely ringing true in your own family.
+You may have heard the phrase “addiction is a family disease”, and it is likely ringing true in your own family.
 When one member of the family is affected by addiction, the entire family unit is affected.
 This can lead to damage within the family as far as structure, communication, relationships, and much more.
 To achieve a long-lasting and recovery, successful drug and alcohol addiction treatment should include family therapy.
-Keep reading to learn more about drug and alcohol treatment family therapy at a drug rehabilitation center and how it will change your family for the better.
+Keep reading to learn more about drug and alcohol treatment family therapy at a drug rehab in Malibu and how it will change your family for the better.

 What Is Drug and Alcohol Addiction Treatment Family Therapy?

-When an individual is suffering from drug and alcohol addiction, other members of the family are impacted in a significant way.
+When an individual is suffering from addiction to illegal drugs, alcohol or dangerous prescription drugs, other members of the family are impacted in a significant way.
 It can lead to enabling, resentment, divorce, strained parent/child relationships, estrangement, and much more.
 In addition, when individuals enter treatment for addiction but return home to the same negative feelings and behaviors in their home, it can quickly lead to relapse.
 This makes family therapy for addiction extremely important.
 It involves much more than a family weekend visit; it includes a comprehensive family assessment, treatment plan, weekend intensives, and much more.

 At Seasons in Malibu, we offer The Systemic Family Intervention Program, which is part of the alcohol or drug rehab cost.
 Pioneered by treatment giant Wayne Raiter, the Systemic Family Intervention Program is a psychoeducational program of 18 modules designed to change the treatment paradigm from the “Identified Patient” model of the 20th Century to the “Family System” Model of current times.
 This program is executed in person, by phone, or by computer video teleconference and is available to all family members.